-The proposed expansion site lies on the highly sensitive Volksrust Formation (Ecca Group, Karoo Supergroup) that might preserve terrestrial or marine middle Permian plants and invertebrates.
-In reality, such fossils are extremely rare and most outcrops of the Volksrust Formation covered by non-fossiliferous soils and the rocks are barren.
-Nonetheless, a Fossil Chance Find Protocol should be added to the EMPr.
-Based on this information it is recommended that no further palaeontological impact assessment is required unless fossils are found by the contractor, environmental officer or other designated responsible person once excavations or drilling activities have commenced.
+The proposed site lies on the non-fossiliferous Jurassic and partly on the highly sensitive Volksrust Formation (Ecca Group, Karoo Supergroup) and that potentially could preserve fossil plants of the Glossopteris flora associated with the coal seams.
+No fossils have been recorded from this site, nonetheless, a Fossil Chance Find Protocol should be added to the EMPr.
+Based on this information it is recommended that no further palaeontological impact assessment is required unless fossils are found by the contractor, environmental officer or other designated responsible person once excavations or drilling for foundations, infrastructure and amenities have commenced.
 Since the impact will be low, as far as the palaeontology is concerned, the project should be authorised.